ubemacapuno/sveltekit-todomvc-demo/README.md

 ## TodoMVC SvelteKit Demo

-This is my (unfinished) attempt for <a href="https://www.meetup.com/Phoenix-ReactJS/">Phoenix React JS Meetup</a> at creating a TodoMVC app using SvelteKit/TS/MongoDB (no local storage).
-My focus was on using SvelteKit <a href="https://kit.svelte.dev/docs/form-actions">Form Actions</a> and <a href="https://kit.svelte.dev/docs/load">Loading Data</a>, utilizing CRUD operations without a Node server.
+I presented this app during the <a href="https://www.meetup.com/Phoenix-ReactJS/">Phoenix React JS Meetup</a> on 01/20/23, creating a <a href="https://github.com/tastejs/todomvc">TodoMVC app </a> using SvelteKit/TS/MongoDB.
+My focus was on using SvelteKit <a href="https://kit.svelte.dev/docs/form-actions">Form Actions</a> and <a href="https://kit.svelte.dev/docs/load">Loading Data</a>, utilizing CRUD operations to the database without a Node server.
+The code looks a bit wonky, but that's because I really wanted to emphasize Form Actions to learn it more.

-I didn't exactly follow the instructions, or even get all the functionality working, but it is a functioning Todo app at the very least!
+I didn't follow the instructions for the typical TodoMVC, but this app is a functional Todo app using SvelteKit!

  <tr>
     <td width="100%"  style="align:center;" valign="top">